 Julis Wilder, MD, PhD, left, and Matt Kappus, MD

 All clinical training takes place at Duke Hospital.
 The Duke Liver Transplant Program is currently evaluating approximately 400 patients a year for liver transplant listing and is performing 80-90 liver transplants per year including with living liver donor transplantation.
 One-year patient survival rate of liver transplantation at Duke is among the highest in the U.S.

 The Duke Advanced/Transplant Hepatology Fellowship Program is currently receiving applications for the 2020/2021 Academic Year.
 Eligible applicants should forward a completed application along with all other required documents to the Transplant Hepatology Program Coordinator email@example.com.

 For additional information please contact:

 Director, Advanced/Transplant Hepatology Fellowship Training Program

-c/o Jill M. Rimmer, Program Administrator
+c/o Jill M. Rimmer, GME Program Coordinator